mwaoh/mwaoh/README.md

  -  Supervised Learning, unSupervised Learning, Reinforcement learning, Gradient Descent, Feature engineering & Deep learning -
  -  👯 Android development
- -Android Studio, Android Architecture with MVP or MVVM, Android Jetpack Compose, Android Services, Unit Testing with JUnit, Android Support Library & Using Retrofit as a REST client
+ - Android Studio, Android Architecture with MVP or MVVM, Android Jetpack Compose, Android Services, Unit Testing with JUnit, Android Support Library & Using Retrofit as a REST client
 - 👯 I’m looking for opportunity to practices and grow my career through working on real world challenges and add value to products.

   ### Find me all around the web: